OpenWork-NZ/mdwg/docs/_defs/SpatialResolution.md

 ### Recommended Sub-Elements

 **MD_Resolution** [1..1] is a class of type *Union* (meaning only one attribute from the available list can be used) that provides level of detail expressed as a scale factor, a distance or an angle.
-Similar to codelist, one and only one [1..1] must be chosen per `spatailResolution` instance.
-Possible attribute choice include:
+Similar to codelist, one and only one [1..1] must be chosen per `spatialResolution` instance.
+Possible attribute choices include:

 - **equivalentScale -** *(class - [MD_RepresentativeFraction](http://wiki.esipfed.org/index.php/MD_RepresentativeFraction))*
  - level of detail expressed as the scale of a comparable hardcopy map or chart